 Proper and responsible use of the Internet is the responsibility of each user.
-Use of the Internet on county computers is a privilege extended to some users for the purpose of facilitating the user's work for Bonner County.
+Use of the Internet on county computers is a privilege extended to some users for the purpose of

 Appropriate use of the Internet is for work-related purposes.
 Please note: all users are prohibited from using the Bonner County computer system to post personal messages or information in a news group, blogs, bulletin board, or anything similar, or to "chat" over the Internet for personal reasons.